JDLeongomez/JDL_website/content/en/team/people.md

  css_class = ""
 +++

-## In this page you can find information regarding the researchers and research assistants I permanently work with at [Universidad El Bosque](https://www.uelbosque.edu.co/), as well as the students (PhD, MSc and BSc) I am supervised or have supervised at this and other universities.
+## In this page you can find information regarding the researchers and research assistants I permanently work with at [Universidad El Bosque](https://www.uelbosque.edu.co/), as well as the students (PhD, MSc and BSc) from this and other universities I am supervising or have supervised.

 *Please click on the names to see individual profiles, and publications I have co-authored with each of them (if any).*